Introducing a custom Reinforcement Learning - Sequential Sampling Model (RLSSM) into HSSM¶

 Before proceeding with this tutorial, we recommend going through the main RLSSM tutorial (Tutorial for hierarchical Bayesian inference for Reinforcement Learning - Sequential Sampling Models for a general familiarity with RLSSM modeling in HSSM.

-This tutorial demonstrates how to incorporate custom, user-defined Reinforcement Learning Sequential Sampling Models (RLSSM) into the HSSM framework by modifying the rldm.py
+This tutorial demonstrates how to incorporate custom, user-defined Reinforcement Learning Sequential Sampling Models (RLSSM) into the HSSM framework by modifying the rldm.py file.
+The tutorial walks through the key steps needed to define, implement, and integrate your custom RLSSM likelihood functions.

 More specifically, this tutorial shows how to add a custom model on a 2-armed bandit environment.
 Our model employs simple Rescorla-Wagner-style learning updates with two learning rates - for positive and negative prediction errors.
 The decision process is a drift-diffusion model with collapsing bounds ('angle' model).